 Yes, it will make things more difficult and affect the rates offered to you.
 It is still possible to get good interest rate even if one person has had previous bad credit.

-It is highly likely that because of the bad credit you won’t pass the high street lenders internal credit score.
-With the help of a mortgage expert they can find you the best possible deal for your circumstances.
+It is highly likely that because of the bad credit you will not pass the high street lenders internal credit score.
+With the help of a mortgage expert, they can find you the best possible deal for your circumstances.

 If you have bad credit, best advice is to obtain a credit report, you can do this by clicking here

 What types of bad credit can affect a joint mortgage application?

 This can be anything that is showing on your credit report.
 Also, if you are still financially linked to an ex-partner who has bad credit.
 Below is an example of what could be affecting your credit score and chance of being accepted.

 - Low credit score

 Read our article on bad credit mortgages here.